 The purposes of the ROTC Club is to help improve the overall quality of the Army ROTC program at NCWU, enhance the professional and academic development of the cadets, as well as provide services to its membership and to the University.

-The Science Club encourages students to pursue careers in science-related fields and keeps the university and community informed on health-related issues, as well as participating in community service.
+The purpose of the Science Club is encourage students to pursue careers in science-related fields and to keep the University community informed on health related issues, as well as participate in community service.

 Sigma Tau Delta

-International English Honor Society for four year college students that focuses on literacy and education.
+International English Honor Society for four-year University students that focuses on literacy and education.

 Student Athlete Advisory Committee